emqx/neuron-docs/en_US/getting-started/quick_start.md

 2. Select all groups in the list
 3. Select this group in the list
 4. `View icon` View the group configuration
-5. `Data tags icon` Create data tags for this group.
+5. `Tag List icon` Create data tags for this group.
 6. `Delete icon` Delete this group.

 ### Step 7 Add data tags into group

-Click on the `Data tags icon` at the end of a group row to show up the tags configuration list screen, as shown below.
+Click on the `Tag List icon` at the end of a group row to show up the tags configuration list screen, as shown below.

 ![tag-list-null](./assets/tag-list-null.png)